-Details of the Company's key risks, together with the controls and procedures in place to mitigate the risks can be found on page 21-24.
+Details of the Company's key risks, together with the controls and procedures in place to mitigate the risks can be found on page 25.

-Areas of non-compliance with the UK Corporate Governance Code

-There are some areas where we do not comply with the UK Corporate Governance Code, all of which are due to our privately owned status.
-However, we have endeavoured to apply with the spirit of the code in the areas where it is either impractical or inappropriate for us to comply with the principle or provision.
+Areas of non-compliance with the UK Corporate Governance Code endeavoured to apply with the spirit of the code in the areas where it is either impractical or inappropriate for us to comply with the principle or provision.